cy8erpunk/Paparazzo.js/README.md

 Implemented features in this fork:
 -
-* Websockets implementation to get more FPS
+* Websockets implementation to get more FPS (Tests have been done up to 25fps)

 TODO
 -